Contents

 - Awesome Rainy Day Activities in Venice, Italy

-- Your Guide to the Best Nightlife in Venice, Italy
+- The Best Beaches in Venice, Italy

-Half-Day Prosecco Wine Tours from Venice
+Half-Day Prosecco Tours from Venice

 Do you desperately want to experience a Prosecco vineyard tour from Venice but don’t have a ton of time in your schedule?
-You’re in luck!
-These are all half-day tours where you’ll only need a few hours to experience the beauty of the Veneto and its wine.

-You’ll visit a distinguished Prosecco vineyard where you’ll get to try various DOCG wines and even Prosecco rosé.
 An expert guide at the winery will teach you all about the process of fermentation through bottling as you enjoy a light lunch.

 On your way back to Venice, you’ll stop to admire one of the most picturesque spots, Molinetto della Croda.

-Half-Day Prosecco Tour with a Certified Sommelier
+13. Half-Day Prosecco Tour with a Certified Sommelier

-You’ll explore a Prosecco vineyard with an accredited sommelier on this five-hour half-day tour.
 Up in Valdobbiadene, you’ll learn about Prosecco production and sample three distinct styles of Prosecco at a family-owned and operated winery.

 Then, you’ll have a typical Venetian-style lunch before heading back to Venice.

-A Private Half-Day Wine Tour on the Road of the Doges
+14. A Private Half-Day Wine Tour on the Road of the Doges

 The Road of the Doges – isn’t it such a cool name for a tour?!
 The Romans described the area as fertile land, and the region is still being used for excellent wine production.